MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 ### Configure the finance and operations extension

 > [!NOTE]
-> This is not required if auto setup is enabled.
+> This is not required when auto setup is enabled.

 To configure the extension, follow these instructions.